Edward L. Doheny: Philanthropy

 The Dohenys also owned a great deal of coastal land in Dana Point, California, which they donated to the State of California for Doheny State Beach as a memorial to Edward's murdered son Ned.
-They also donated the funds for the construction of St. Edward the Confessor Roman Catholic Church at its original site.
-It has since moved to a bluff-top location overlooking Doheny State Beach.
-The original building is now home to San Felipe de Jesus Roman Catholic Church.
+They also donated funds for the construction of St. Edward Chapel (now known as San Felipe de Jesus Chapel), which is part of St. Edward the Confessor Parish.

+He helped fund the construction of St. Vincent de Paul Church.

 After he began basing his Mexican oil operations near Tampico, Tamaulipas in 1902, Doheny donated much money toward the construction and maintenance of the Cathedral of Tampico there.
 Also known as The Temple of the Immaculate Conception, it is located in Plaza de Armas in the city.
-The Doheny Estate has donated money to Loyola Marymount University for the construction of buildings and residence halls, and the land for one of the campuses of Mount St. Mary's College south of downtown Los Angeles.

-Doheny took his yacht, the Casiana (named after his first major producing oil well in Mexico, the Casiana No. 7), to Martinique to pick up a friend's brother who worked as a farmer on the island and who was seriously ill.
-Doheny brought him back to New York City; the steam yacht made the trip in only five days.

 In 1944, his widow Carrie Estelle Doheny suffered a hemorrhage that left her partially blind.
 Realizing the value of good vision, she created and funded the Doheny Eye Institute, which has become a world leader in vision research.
 She became a major cultural philanthropist in Los Angeles, California as well.
 When commissioning new buildings for these civic projects, she often chose the renowned Southern California architect Wallace Neff.
-On her death, she left antiquities and funds to St. John's (Roman Catholic) Seminary located in Camarillo, in Ventura County.
+In 1940, she donated antiquities and funds to establish the Edward Laurence Doheny Memorial Library at St. John's Seminary in Camarillo, California.

 In 1954, Estelle Doheny provided funds and "a quantity of her precious collections in the library building" at St. Mary's of the Barrens seminary in Perryville, Missouri.
 By November 11, 2000, the Vincentian Fathers signed a contract with Southeast Missouri State University to use the library building.
 So, "the Doheny treasures were sold."

 Family

 Doheny and his first wife, Carrie Louella, had a daughter, Eileen, who died in childhood.
 Their son, Edward L. ("Ned") Doheny Jr., was the owner of Greystone Mansion and the namesake of Doheny Library at the University of Southern California.
+He died in 1929.

 Through Ned's children, Doheny is the great-grandfather of science fiction writer Larry Niven and singer-songwriter Ned Doheny.
+Through the marriage of his cousin Michael, Doheny was related to Alice Ryan (sister of Canadian industrialists Hugh Ryan and John Ryan).